fleek-platform/website/README.md

 category: Announcements
 date: 2024-01-31
 desc: A short description about my blog post
-thumbnail: "./thumbnail.jpg"
+thumbnail: './thumbnail.webp'
-image: "./main-image.jpg"
+image: './main-image.webp'
-author: "Fleek"
+author: 'Fleek'
 ---

 Dive into a world of concise knowledge and thought-provoking ideas.
 Whether you're a seasoned reader or a curious newcomer, this blog post promises to captivate your mind and leave you pondering long after you've finished reading.
 So grab your favorite beverage, find a cozy spot, and let's explore together!